Lesson Plan: Cranky Bear Story - Teach Empathy Through a Story About a Cranky Bear and Engage Students With Activities and Discussions.

 - What do you think will happen at the end of the story?

 a.
-For students who need extra support, provide a simplified version of the story with picture cues or a fill-in-the-blank worksheet to help them sequence the events.
+For students who need extra support, provide a simplified version of the story with picture cues or a graphic organizer to help them sequence the events. b.
+For advanced students, challenge them to write an alternative ending to the story or create a comic strip summarizing the main events.

 - Plenary: